IgnatVictor/ps/README.md

 The main class will let u establish the input and output folders .
 Copy xml files that u need to parse into the input folder then run the program.
 If files had an inccorect name it will be listed in the terminal console.

-As an adition library u have it in the project, lib folder, it's Dom Parser , which you will have to import as external library.
+As an adition library u have it in the project, lib folder, it's Dom Parser , which you will have to import as an external library.

 ==============================================